dixonliang/haskell_probability/README.md

 A popular problem in probability theory is called the "Monty Hall Problem".
 In this problem, a contestant on a game show picks a door out of a number of doors (the traditional problem is three doors).
 Behind one of these doors is a car  and the behind the rest of the others are goats.
 The game show host then reveals one of the doors that the contestant has not picked and reveals a goat.
 The contestant then has the opportunity to pswap for another door.
 The contestant is also given the choice to switch the door he has chosen.
 Should the contestant switch?

-The answer to this problem is yes.
+The answer to this problem is yes (the contestant should switch doors).

 #### Additional Doors